APrettyCoolProgram/crispy-box/Build_from_scratch.md

 Please see [experimental ideas](https://github.com/APrettyCoolProgram/CrispyBox/blob/master/Experimental_ideas.md) for example of how these specifications can be tweaked for your environment.

-## Installing the base Operating System
+## Installing the base operating system
-The Official CrispyBox uses the "Advanced options > Expert install" installation options.
+These instructions are for Debian, using the "Advanced options > Expert install" installation options.
+If you are using another operating system, try and mirror these as much as possible.

 Just take the default options for each choice, except for the following:
 > * USB-storage driver: unchecked
 > * Hostname: CrispyBox
 > * Root user: yes, root/crispy